alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 ## Optional chaining and bracket notation

 You can also use the `?` operator when you want to access a property using bracket notation.
 In this case, the `?` operator goes right after the object name.
-Then comes a dot and after that come the square brackets and property name.
+Next comes a dot and after that come the square brackets and property name.

 ```JavaScript
 // Declare new variable and set it to null